Koija Starbeds: A Magical Escape off the Beaten Track

 For fitness and wellness enthusiasts, I reckon that a quick workout or yoga session at the deck in the morning would be amazing.
 Imagine stretching into Warrior pose and watching a family of hippos resting in the river.

 We had breakfast at the mess area deck which offers a beautiful view of the river.
 We spotted two giraffes in the distance grazing at Loisaba Conservancy.
 Mid-morning looks like banter and conversations had over Beethoven and Sauti Sol.
 Someone swears that a hyena was near their banda, another claims that a monkey switched on the lights in her banda.
-All we can do is laugh, and wish that none of those were actually true.
+All we can do is laugh, and wish that none of those was actually true.

 After a delicious lunch, we headed out to a Maasai village.
 The resident community welcomed us with song and dance, which we happily joined.
 We spent the rest of the afternoon interacting with them and getting a better understanding of their daily lives and culture.
-The ladies make beautiful beaded jewelry, homeware, and wooden crafts which are available for sale.
+The ladies make beautiful beaded jewellery, homeware, and wooden crafts that are available for sale.

 Back at the lodge, we missed sundowners, again, because it was raining.
 It doesn’t rain as often and so I stopped whining.
 The last dinner was a bittersweet reminder that the trip was coming to an end, a reality none of us wanted to come to terms with.
 We spend the night talking, as had become the norm and continued praying that the Leopard would not visit.